xiey1/Chest_Xray_normal_pneumonia_classification/README.md

  * The 'best' evaluation metric needs to be explored for this project.

+ * We need to avoid the situation that the model has a bias towards predicting the most frequent calss.

 ### Potential solutions:
  * Create a new validation dataset by stratifying the training dataset into training and validaiton sets.
 The class ratio needs to be kept equal in each dataset to achieve consistent prediction performance scores.